fsbraun/djangocms-form-builder/README.rst

    results in the database for later evaluation and mailing submitted forms to the site admins.
 Other form actions can be registered.

-   If you prefer to have a central form repository, we suggest **djangocms-alias** to manage your forms centrally.
-Djangocms-alias becomes your form editors and forms can be placed on pages by refering to them with their alias.
+2. Works with **djangocms-alias** to manage your forms centrally.
+Djangocms-alias becomes your form editor and forms can be placed on pages by refering to them with their alias.

-2. **Registering an application-specific form with djangocms-frontend.** If you already have forms you may register them with djangocms-frontend and allow editors to use them in the form plugin.
+3. **Registering an application-specific form with djangocms-frontend.** If you already have forms you may register them with djangocms-frontend and allow editors to use them in the form plugin.
 If you use `django-crispy-forms <https://github.com/django-crispy-forms/django-crispy-forms>`_